-When the first reporting method is chosen, the organisation must be able to account for amount transferred, amount expensed (i.e. verified by audited financial statement) and remaining balance at local partner level for any given local partner in order to secure that all funds transferred to partners are accounted for through audited accounts (and that unspent funds are returned to the organisation and to the MFA as part of the unspent/unallocated balance).
+When the first reporting method is chosen, the organisation must be able to account for amount transferred, amount expensed (i.e. verified by audited financial statement) and remaining balance at local partner level for any given local partner in order to secure that all funds transferred to partners are accounted for through audited accounts (and that unspent funds are returned to the organisation as part of the unspent/unallocated balance).